-Below are several resources that might be useful to the instructor who would like to know more about the open education movement and how to teach with open education resources.
+Below are several resources that might be useful to an instructor who would like to know more about open education and how to teach with open education resources.

 This is a collection of readings on open education with commentary created for a gradaute course at Brigham Young University and edited by David Wiley.
 It includes chapters on intellectual property, free software, open source, open content, open textbooks, and research in open education.

 This handbook is a deliverable of the LinkedUp Project, and is a primer on the open education ecosystem, information about useful tools and software, references, a glossary of commonly used terms, case studies and examples, and answers to frequently asked questions.

 A masters thesis by Danielle Paradis out of Royal Roads University, Victoria, BC.
 Of particular interest is Chapter 4, Results.
 It includes quotes from teachers on how they found out about OERs, their experience teaching with them, and motivations behind use.

 There are a number of white papers, reports, and peer-reviewed scholarship published about OER:

 The Open Education Group is an interdisciplinary research group that (1) conducts original, rigorous, empirical research on the impact of OER adoption on a range of educational outcomes and (2) designs and shares methodological and conceptual frameworks for studying the impact of OER adoption with the goal of increasing the affordability and effectiveness of education.
 The OE Group maintains an extensive and growing list of peer-reviewed published scholarship addressing the cost, outcomes, use, and perceptions of OER.

 The Babson Research Group has issued a number of reports on faculty use and perceptions of OER.
 The most recent report, Opening the Textbook: Open Education Resources in U.S. Higher Education, 2017 demonstrates sustained growth of awareness and use of OER, as well as sensitivity to cost, while also showing that substantial work remains to be done.